The Self-Guided Highlights Trip

 Self-Guided Trip – 4 day – Mornington Peninsula Highlights

-- Experience the Mornington Peninsula Walk & Two Bays Trail
+- Experience the Mornington Peninsula Walk and Two Bays Trail

 - Be supported by our local office and local driver

-- Take in the beautiful bay villages of Portsea and Sorrento
+- Take in the beautiful bay villages of Flinders and Sorrento

 - Walk Arthur’s Seat, Mornington National Park, Cape Schanck Coast and Point Nepean National Park